 Rio Tinto employees are required to undertake training on the requirements of The way we work and various policies and standards.

-Speak-OUT is the Group's confidential and independently operated whistleblowing programme.
+Talk to Peggy is the Group's confidential and independently operated whistleblowing programme.
 It offers an avenue through which employees, contractors, suppliers and customers of Rio Tinto managed sites can report concerns anonymously if they so choose, subject to local law.
 This can include any significant concerns about the business, or behaviour of individuals, including suspicion of violations of financial reporting, safety or environmental procedures or business integrity issues generally.
 The programme features telephone and web submissions, a case management tool to manage cases, and a reporting tool to allow for improved analysis of case statistics and reporting.
-Rio Tinto continuously considers ways to promote positive awareness of Speak-OUT.
-The Audit Committee receives a report on Speak-OUT activity, with the Sustainability Committee receiving an annual report on Speak-OUT relating to sustainable development issues.

 Dealings in Rio Tinto securities